labgem/microscope-user-doc/docs/content/compgenomics/genoclust.rst

 In order to quickly calculate the pairwise genome distance, we use Mash.
 Mash extends the MinHash dimensionality-reduction technique to include a pairwise mutation distance and P value significance test.
 Mash distances strongly correlates ANI like: :math:`D = 1 - ANI`.

 ANI represents the average nucleotide identity of all orthologous genes shared between any two genomes and offers robust resolution between strains of the same or closely related species (80-100% ANI).
-It closely reflect the traditional microbiological concept of DNA-DNA hybridization relatedness for defining species ( :math:`94\%\simeq70\%{}` DNA-DNA hybridization ).
+It closely reflect the traditional microbiological concept of DNA-DNA hybridization relatedness for defining species ( :math:`94\% ANI \simeq70\%{}` DNA-DNA hybridization ).

 Know More about `Mash <https://github.com/marbl/Mash>`_